nijikokun/generate-schema/readme.md

-# Generate JSON Schema with JSON Objects
+# JSON Object to JSON Schema

 Effortlessly convert your JSON Object to a basic JSON Schema template for quick documentation.